Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with a clear description and examples for the citation parameter.
-The tool description further adds context by listing supported citation types, enhancing understanding beyond the schema.
+Schema coverage is 100% with a clear description of the 'citation' parameter.
+The tool description does not add additional meaning beyond the schema's description.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.